bangoc123/practical-fastai/README.md

 # practical-fastai

 It was confused experience overall for the first time using FastAI.
-Currently, If you wanted to learn some courses in its source code, there is only version 0.07 which is able to support you.
+Currently, If you wanted to learn some courses in its source code, there would only version 0.07 which is able to support you.
 Unfortunately, You need to ignore the `fastai 1.0.x` in this case.

 So I will show you how to install FastAI on Window 10.
 At the first name, I found it very strange and right now I am used to it.